 Information specifying the consumer's identifier (i.e., name, number).

 Date of consumer's birth, the consumer's sex, race and/or ethnic background, the consumer's address and telephone number, the consumer's next of kin or emergency contact.

 - 238.4 Documentation of treatment episode information shall include documentation of all activities, services, sessions and assessments, including but not limited to all of the following:

 - Date of the original treatment service was provided

 - SUD Screening;

 - Intake and admission data, including, if applicable, a physical examination;

+- Problem List

-- Treatment plans;
+- Treatment Plan (OTP)

 - Progress notes;

 - Continuing services justifications;

 - Laboratory test orders and results;

 - Referrals;

-- Counseling notes;
+- Counseling notes; which include start and end times of sessions

 - Discharge plan;

 - Discharge summary;

-- Contractor authorizations for residential services;

-- Monthly Medi-Cal eligibility print-outs; and - Any other information relating to the treatment services rendered to the consumer. - ٠
+- Contractor authorizations for residential services; - Monthly Medi-Cal eligibility print-outs; and - Any other information relating to the treatment services rendered to the consumer.

-Treatment Plan
+OTP Treatment Plan